 Information for parents

-The questions below are designed to answer some of the queries that CEM receives from parents.
-Please note that due to the contract signed between CEM and each school for whom we provide assessments, CEM is unable to provide any specific information on test items.
+The questions below are designed to answer some of the queries that CAM receives from parents.
+Please note that due to the contract signed between CAM and each school for whom we provide assessments and competitions, CAM is unable to provide any specific information on test items and/or test papers.

 Each year, items for the CEM entrance assessments are selected from an increasing pool of well-trialled and analysed questions.
 CEM offers schools entrance assessments in core English skills, core mathematical skills and reasoning skills.
 Results are provided to the school that contracts the analysis.